kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

 pod creations, it is helpful to detect the root API request and who called this request.

+#### Summary of Cases

+ - Given a component log(such as error log), find the API request that caused this (error) log.
+ - Given an API Request(such as suspicious API request), find the resulting component logs.

 ### Goals

  - Adding a Request-ID into each K8s component log.
  - The Request-ID is unique to a kubectl operation.
    - (One kubectl operation by user causes multiple API requests and klog calls.
 Request-ID has same value in these klog calls.)
+ - Control enabled/disabled Request-ID feature
- - Control enabled/disabled Request-ID feature(Request-ID feature is disabled on default to avoid an impact for existing user).
+   - Request-ID feature is disabled on default to avoid an impact for existing user.
+The expected impacts are as follows.
+     - Increasing log size
+     - Changing log format.
+(If there is a user who collects various log texts based on specific rules by 3rd party tools etc., it may not be possible to extract it with existing rules.)

 ### Non-Goals

  - To centrally manage the logs of each Kubernetes component with Request-ID (This can be realized with existing OSS such as Kibana, so no need to implement into Kubernetes components).
- - We don't associate Request-ID to all of operations(Our target is important operations such as `kubectl create/delete/etc.`).
+ - We don't associate Request-ID to all of operations(Our target is important operations such as `kubectl create/delete/etc.` which cause changes in the system, and read operations such as `kubectl get/describe/etc.` are not our target).

 ## Proposal